Completion of the pickleball court!

 For those that have Tuesday Trash Pick Up: On Tuesday, November 24, trash pick up will be earlier than normal as Gray County Disposal needs to get ahead due to the holiday this week.
 Please make sure your bins are out *early* as they plan to be finished by 10 am.

-about 14 hours ago, City Clerk
+9 days ago, City Clerk

 Attention